U.S. Embassy Buenos Aires, Argentina - BNS

 Drug Susceptibility Testing (if smears and cultures are positive): U$S 175 dollars.

-The panel physician will provide information about the labs in Rosario and Cordoba.
+The panel physician will provide information about the labs in Rosario, Cordoba, or Buenos Aires.
 Please note that both panel physicians charge the same fees.

 Fees are updated on a quarterly basis.
 Therefore, please confirm the fees with the labs and physicians when scheduling your appointment